ibragimovdzavid72-lang/GPTBOT/README.md

 python init_db.py
 ```

-This script connects to the database specified in the DATABASE_URL environment variable and executes the SQL script from the `schema.sql` file, creating the `logs` and `bot_config` tables.
+This script connects to the database specified in the DATABASE_URL environment variable and executes the SQL script from the `schema.sql` file, creating the `logs`, `bot_config`, and `bot_status` tables.

 **Important:** If the tables already exist, the script will not attempt to recreate them.